Courses and registration

 If I am on a wait list for a course, how will I know when a space is available?

 If you are placed on a wait list for a course, you will receive an email when a seat becomes available.
 To accept the seat, you will need to do the following:

 - Drop any courses, if necessary, which create a time conflict with the course you are being offered a seat in,

-- Ensure you will not be registered for more than the maximum credits allowed per semester (3 credits in the J-term, 15 credits in summer but no more than 8 classroom credits at one time, and 15 credits in the fall or spring semester) by accepting the offered seat,
+- Ensure you will not be registered for more than the maximum credits allowed per semester (3 credits in the J-term, 10 credits in summer, and 15 credits in the fall or spring semester) by accepting the offered seat,

 - Verify you’ve met any applicable pre-requisites,